bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

 An attempt at a cake-like way to resolve URLs for JavaScript.

-To give it a hand, add the following within the <head> of your layout:
+To give it a hand, add the following within the head section of your layout:

     <base href="<?php echo Router::url('/', true); ?>">

+Now you can simply call:

+    $url('/users/add') // Returns something like http://yourdomain.com/users/add in this case)

-Now you can simply call $url('/users/add') which will return the absolute URL to the 'add' action of the 'users' controller.
+which will return the absolute URL to the 'add' action of the 'users' controller, wherever that may be.

+The magic is thanks to the "base" tag you added earlier which points $url to the root of your CakePHP installation.

 Final Notes